Crazy Rich Asians (novel): Development

 Before his father died of cancer in 2010, Kwan suspended his work for eighteen months to care for him, during which they would reminisce about life in Singapore.
 He began writing stories as a way to preserve those memories while grieving his father's death.
 The novel was inspired by his childhood in Singapore.
 Kwan first developed what became the second chapter of the book from a poem entitled "Singapore Bible Study," which he had written for a creative writing course in college.
 That poem describes the study group as "an excuse to gossip and show off new jewelry".
 After adapting that poem into a chapter of a novel, he was inspired to complete the entire story.
 Kwan shared an incomplete draft of the novel with an editor friend, who later complained he had ruined her Thanksgiving dinner, as she could not put the book down, delaying meal preparations.
 She encouraged him to engage an agent for the manuscript.

 He also recognized there was a gap in the coverage of contemporary Asia in the western book market, which was publishing either historical fiction or Asian-American identity works.

-Kwan insists that everything he writes is based on real or at least plausible situations in Singapore, and that he even had to tone some things down because they were so over-the-top, they would be to unbelievable for readers.
+Kwan insists that everything he writes is based on real or at least plausible situations in Singapore, and that he even had to tone some things down because they were so over-the-top, they would be too unbelievable for readers.
 “My editor was like, ‘No one will believe this.’
 And I would say, ‘But this really happened,’ and she’d reply, ‘It doesn’t matter.
 You’re going to lose readers because it’s going to seem so unreal that people would spend this much money, or do something this excessive.’”